The snapdragon plants – Antirrhinum majus [an-TEE-ry-num MAY-jus] are old-fashioned plants native to the Mediterranean.

 Once established, keep the cutting as a houseplant in a bright sunny window through the winter months.

-If planted in a bright, sunny setting with well-draining soil and watered properly pests or disease problems should be minimal.
+If planted in a bright, full sun setting with well-draining soil and watered properly pests or disease problems should be minimal.

 Plants in a compromised state are subject to infestation by several different varieties of aphids.